You know, that's just, that's just really, I mean, that's just over the top.

 Speaking of Somalia, try this.

-Ten days after his forces, backed by Ethiopian troops, drove a rival Islamic movement from the city.
+Somalia's president flew into the beleaguered capital of Mogadishu Monday, 10 days after his forces, backed by Ethiopian troops, drove a rival Islamic movement from the city.

-The arrival of the president who's 72 is highly symbolic.
+The arrival of the president, who's 72, is highly symbolic.

-Uh ten days after his forces backed by Ethiopian troops.
+10 days after his forces backed by Ethiopian troops.

 Not much is being reported about it by the drive-bys.

-But it's it's more correct to say Ethiopian troops backed by this president's Somali forces, because the recognized Somali government barely has an army.
+But it's more correct to say Ethiopian troops backed by this president's Somali forces, because the recognized Somali government barely has an army.

 If not for Ethiopia's tanks and the Air Force, the Islamists would still be in control of 90% of Somalia.

-This is the these guys all retreated.
+These guys all retreated.

-The uh Islamic radicals all retreated after their defeat, and they holed up in various hiding places just like they did in Iraq, waiting to spring their insurgency, and these people followed them and rooted them out.
+The Islamic radicals all retreated after their defeat, and they holed up in various hiding places just like they did in Iraq, waiting to spring their insurgency, and these people followed them and rooted them out.

-The hell with that, Peter.
+To hell with that, Peter.

 These people are defending their own country for crying out loud.